lune-climate/lune-docs/docs/src/guides/subaccounts-management.md

-# Using Subaccounts to perform operations on behalf of your customers
+# Using Sub Accounts to perform operations on behalf of your customers

-Certain organisations must place orders, or more generically, perform specific actions on behalf of their customers.
+As a Lune account holder, you are able to track emissions and place orders on behalf of your customers.
+This will allow you to provide segregated data sets and reflect the quantitive outcome of their impact.

-This is especially true for payments companies who want to purchase carbon offsets on behalf of their merchants, or logistic companies who want to calculate and offset shipping emissions on behalf of their customers.
+For example; a payments company purchasing carbon offsets on behalf of their customers, or a logistics company calculating and offsetting the shipping emissions for their customers.

-To accomodate for this use case, Subaccounts can be used to perform these operations via the dashboard or the API.
+To accommodate this use case, Sub Accounts can be created to enable a customer-by-customer view alongside the main account.
+This is performed directly through your current dashboard and API.

-This guide will take you through the steps required to create and use Subaccounts.
+This guide will take you through the steps required to create and use Sub Accounts.

 ::: tip Terminology

-**Merchant**: Any particular customer a Lune User wants to perform actions on behalf of.
-This is usually associated with merchants of payment companies, but the term can reflect any customer or entity.

-**Subaccount**: Any account that is purposely created to be operated on behalf of a Merchant.
-There is technically no difference between a Subaccount and any other Account.
+**Customer**: An individual or organisation a current Lune account holder performs actions on behalf of.

+**Sub Account**: A subsidiary within an existing Lune account, purposefully created to enable segregated operations associated with a specific individual or organisation.
 :::

 ## Prerequisites